-The Coalition submitted formal requests to the Executive Officer of the Regional Water Board for completion of chlorpyrifos management plans in two drainages (Walker Creek and Lower Snake River) in 2013 on the basis that these drainages are meeting water quality objectives.
+The Coalition submitted formal requests to the Executive Officer of the Regional Water Board for completion of chlorpyrifos management plans in two drainages (Walker Creek and Lower Snake River) in 2013 on the basis that these drainages were meeting and continue to meet water quality objectives.
 The Walker Creek management plan was approved as complete in January 2014, and the Lower Snake River management plan was approved as complete in March 2015.
 Additionally, a request for completion of the management plan at Gilsizer Slough for diazinon and Willow Slough for chlorpyrifos were submitted in December 2015.
 Both were approved for completion in July 2016.
-The most recent Management Plan to be deemed complete by the Regional Water Board is that for chlorpyrifos in Ulatis Creek, which received approval on April 2, 2019.
+The most recent Management Plans for OP pesticides to be deemed complete by the Regional Water Board are those for chlorpyrifos in Ulatis Creek, which received approval on April 2, 2019, and for chlorpyrifos in Pine Creek, which was approved for completion on August 28, 2020.
 A summary of the Coalition's active Management Plans for chlorpyrifos and diazinon during the period covered by this report is included in Table 10.